-We will also contribute to inter-Package workshops as planned by the management board.
-As an example, we have already planned a joint workshop with Tasks 3.3 and 2.7, so that those working on novel methods of OEF in WP2 can understand the issues involved in testing, and have input to design of new testing protocols to accommodate the new methods.
+The joint workshops with Tasks 3.3 and 2.7 ensured that those working on novel methods of OEF in WP2 understand the issues involved in testing, and have had input to design of new testing protocols to accommodate the new methods.
 This is necessary because the absence of such protocols is currently a barrier to testing the new methods to be developed.
-At this stage we have not identifies any critical issues other than the need to design new testing protocols mentioned above, and the need to keep on top of communication between Task leaders at the different levels outlined above.
-We do not underestimate this challenge - many tasks are of themselves complex, as is the overall project, and we will address this as described above.
+The understanding generated has fed into the design new testing protocols in task 2.7, and ensured effective communication between Task leaders at the interfaces between WPs 2,3 and 7.
+Regular communication remains a key priority - many tasks are of themselves complex, as is the overall project, and we will continue to address this going forward.